escapin/ElectionManager/README.md

 confirmation, if one was set.

 **Remove Election** removes the selected election.
-If the voting results should be saved on the server, the election must be closed first.
+If the voting results needs to be saved on the server, the election must be closed first.
 It requires password confirmation, if one was set.